This example applies machine learning to predict steel properties using only element concentrations and temperature.

 3. Neural network

 The next step is to build a neural network representing the approximation function.
-For approximation problems it is usually composed by:

-The scaling layer contains the statistics on the inputs.
 We use the automatic setting for this layer to accommodate the best scaling technique for our data.

 We use 2 perceptron layers here: